Interior

 A few years ago, Audi decided all its ‘big stuff’ should have essentially the same interior.
 So that means you’ll struggle to tell the dashboard of an A6 or A7 from a Q7 or Q8.
 Or indeed an A8.

-That might annoy if you’ve bought the big limousine, but for the RS6, it’s a win.
-This is a deeply expensive-feeling interior.
-The Virtual Cockpit dials are still among the best screen-based instrument interfaces, the central touchscreen is one of the least annoying, most logical on the market today, and the materials feel very high-quality.
+That might annoy you if you’ve bought the big limousine, but for the RS6, it’s a win.
+This is a deeply expensive feeling interior.
+The Virtual Cockpit dials are still among the best screen-based instrument interfaces, the central touchscreen is one of the least annoying, most logical on the market today, and the materials feel very high quality.

 Yes, the smaller low-set screen for the climate control and heated seats is well out of your eyeline and a pain to use as a result.
 And you could argue it’s a bit dour, even with the RS6’s red stitching and flashes of Alcantara.
 But overall, it’s so fine aboard an RS6 you might baulk at letting the family join you at all.